After a hospital or birth centre birth: what new mums can expect

 If you’re both well enough, you might be encouraged to go home earlier.
 If you want to go earlier or stay longer, or you’re not sure, it’s OK to talk with your doctor or midwife.

 Your hospital stay might be longer if you have a medical condition, your baby needs extra care or your labour or birth was assisted – for example, a forceps birth or caesarean birth.
 In these situations you might stay in hospital for 2-5 days.

 If your baby was born prematurely, he’ll probably need to stay in hospital for longer in the neonatal intensive care unit (NICU) or the special care nursery (SCN).

 Before you leave hospital

-There’s some information for new mums that will be really helpful in your first weeks at home with your baby.
-Before you leave hospital you or your partner might like to ask about the following things:
+It helps to know about your recovery and how to get support in your first weeks at home with your baby.
+Before you leave hospital you or your partner might like to ask: